jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 - modularity,
 - and security

-because those concepts exist within its training data.
+because those concepts exist within its training data, but it does not know when to apply them.

-But AI does not automatically know which constraints matter for a particular system unless humans specify them.
+AI does not automatically know which constraints matter for a particular system unless humans specify them.
 The problem may not be that AI lacks software engineering knowledge.
-The problem may be that engineers need enough experience and judgment to guide AI effectively.
+The problem may be that engineers need enough experience and judgment to guide AI effectively to use them.

 AI can implement, but senior engineers provide prioritization, judgment, tradeoffs, and organizational memory.
 Junior developers may not initially have that judgment to guide the AI.

 AI may allow smaller teams to build systems that previously required much larger organizations.

-But increased leverage does not eliminate the need for engineering judgment.
+But leveraging AI does not eliminate the need for engineering judgment.
 If anything, it amplifies the consequences of poor decisions.

 # Architecture Is About Change